Overview

 Choose Online Self-Study if:

-• You want to learn independently
+• You want to learn independently online

-• You do not need instructor feedback
+• You do not need instructor feedback, manual grading, or signing evaluation

 Choose Online Guided if: